mtumilowicz/groovy258-dsl-closure-workshop/README.md

     * there are computational tasks that a Turing machine can do but a FSM cannot
 * can be used to simulate sequential logic, or, in other words, to represent and control execution flow
 * elementary example:
-    * Coin-operated turnstile
+    * coin-operated turnstile
-    * States: locked, unlocked
+    * states: locked, unlocked
-    * Transitions:
+    * transitions:
         * coin -> unlock
         * pushing the arm of the unlocked turnstile -> lock